Warsaw Poland: Life, Cost of Life and How to find Job

-Working for the goverment, at least for the 85% of the positions, means doing nothing the most if the time and getting a relatively good salary.
+Working for the government, at least 85% of the positions, means doing nothing most of the time and getting a relatively good salary.

-They even told him that they will teach them a bit of History of Cyprus, can yoou beleive this?
-I finished University and i never heart what Poland is.
+They even told him that they will teach them a bit of the History of Cyprus, can you believe this?
+I finished University and I never heard what Poland is.

 8. Big wide streets and bicycle streets

 There is no need to say much about this.
 The streets are very good and they are all the time making new streets and trying to solve traffic problems.

 I know, many times they change the lights and they create more traffic on the way to work.
 But at least they are trying.
 They are not laying back and say "All good, we can now relax and not doing anything".

 You can see it in the city in general, there is too much development.
 What I like the most is that you have wide streets where you can walk.

 Certainly, Warsaw is a bike-friendly city.
 Not only bike-friendly but also offers you bike rentals on every corner of the city.

 And those bikes cost nearly nothing.
 You can get to your work with just 1 PLN.
 I was recently in Amsterdam and Rome twice.
 Warsaw is a nice wide city in general and it is not very densely populated.